 Sounds and noises behave differently under water.
 This is why we mostly hear fishes squeak and whistle.
 Farts can also have high, low, long and short sounds.
 And these can add up to a conversation.
 Eeek!

-8. The climbing perch cannot climb but it covers distance of up to 590 ft (180 m) by crawling with its gill.
+8. The Climbing Perch Covers Distances of up to 590 ft (180 m) by Crawling With its Gill

 The climbing perch lives in small ponds which sometimes dry up.
 Then the climbing perch has to leave and find a new home.
 It moves its body to and fro and drives its gill cover into the ground like an ice-pick.
 This enables it to move gradually forward.

 7. If Water Does Not Contain Enough Oxygen, Fishes Can Drown

 It’s a fact: Fish use their gills to filter oxygen from the water.

 The horn shark lays its eggs between rocks so that they are perfectly protected.
 With their spirals, the eggs cling to little cliff edges and thus cannot drift away.

 Nevertheless the can see clearly below and above the water surface.
 Have you already tried to open your eyes under water in the swimming pool?
 Things do not appear as clear as above the water, don’t they?
 Roughly speaking, it's because in the water the light hits the eye in a different way.
 The four-eyed fish only has two eyes, but they are split into two halves, so that it looks as if it had four eyes.
 The halves are each adapted to see under water and above the water surface respectively.